-For the estimation of the cost of making a garment, the SAM value plays a very important role.
-In past scientists and apparel technicians did research on how much time to be allowed to do a job when one follows the standard method of doing the job.
-According to the research study, minute value has been defined for each movement needed to accomplish a job.
-Synthetic data is available for each movement.
+The SAM plays an important role in estimating the cost of making a garment.
+In the past scientists and apparel technicians did research on how much time to be allowed to do a job when one follows the standard method of doing the job.

 General Sewing Data (GSD) has defined a set of codes for motion data for SAM calculation.
-There are also other methods through which one can calculate SAM of a garment without using synthetic data or GSD.
+There are also other methods through which one can calculate the SAM of a garment without using synthetic data or GSD.

 Both methods are explained in the following.